 - OutputLayer= Current

-Step 2: Confirm the reduced nodein your design
+Step 2: Confirm the reduced nodes in your design

 Before hitting “enter” to complete the task, zoom in on your design and see if the changes are acceptable to you.
 The original drawing will be highlighted, and the revised version will be black.